United States Capitol Guide Service: History

-Created in 1876 in honor of the United States turning 100 years old, the Capitol Guide Service was subject to the direction, supervision, and control of a Capitol Guide Board consisting of the Architect of the Capitol, the Sergeant at Arms of the Senate, and the Sergeant at Arms of the House of Representatives.
+Created in 1876 as part of the United States Centennial celebrations, the Capitol Guide Service was subject to the direction, supervision, and control of a Capitol Guide Board consisting of the architect of the Capitol, the sergeant at arms of the Senate, and the sergeant at arms of the House of Representatives.
 These same three officials also made up the Capitol Police Board.
 The board was abolished in 2008.
 Key Guide Service personnel included the Director, four Assistant Directors, as well as many regular guides.

 Personnel of the Capitol Guide Service could also be transferred to the United States Capitol Police force at the discretion of the Capitol Guide Board to provide ushering and informational services, and other services not directly involving law enforcement.
 This sometimes happened during major events, such as presidential inaugurations and Lying in State ceremonies.